darkawesome/blog/content/blog/ServerUpdate826.md

 In an effort to lower my footprint and consolidate the servers I have moved them almost fully into 1 rack.
 I have a dell poweredge at University of Maryland to be used for the classes.
 If I go back and grab that one it will have to sit on top of this current rack until I buy a larger one.

 For now I need to move the drives from the media server into the Supermicro cse-826.
-However, the bandwidth and the internet speeds have moved from megs to a gig.
+The bandwidth and the internet speeds have moved from megs to a gig.
 Though the current setup is capped at around 1gb speeds and probably moves a bit slower than that due to other factors but its a huge jump in speed.
 The users haven't noticed (at least enough to say anything) but its been nice on the numbers end for me.

 Top down I have a Mikrotik RB 3011 Ui AS-RM router, a HP 2530-48G Switch, a cheap amazon 2u server chasis, a supermicro cse-826, a APC UPS SMX750, and a raspberry pi.
 What I love here now is the redundancy on the netwrok, the battery back and the flexibility of RouterOS and a layer 3 switch.
 So far it has been pretty fun configuring everything and I have been really trying to share it with the other people I know in this space.
 I know a good bit of people from family friends to people I went to school with that are interested in doing this but I think the amount of control or learning seems daunting to them.
 Im not sure though.

 From my view I have a good onboarding to get someone up to speed on all the machines and services I have running and how to for when things go wrong like nvidia drivers not playing nice on an update and relinkig devices to the server host.
+Although I have yet to have anyone go through the whole gauntlet of onboarding.
+It has only been looking at the knowledgebase and looking at a performance dashboard.
+Im still the one handling tickets.

 ## Conclusion